Are you a black girl studying abroad? You're going to love this...

 I brought Vaseline and Hemp lotion with me so my skin would stay super moisturized.
 Plus, the Vaseline kept unwanted bugs away – really important if you’re going into areas home to a lot of mosquitoes or gnats.
 Bring sunscreen with you from home; they’ll usually have it abroad, but it could be twice as expensive and harder to come by than you’d think.

-Bring all of your preferred hair, makeup, and skin products with you.
+Bring all of your preferred hair, makeup, and skin products with you during black study abroad.
 It would be smart to bring two of everything with you so you don’t run out (can you imagine being without your precious Miss Jessie’s baby butter cream?!).